The University of Texas at Austin Vs University of Florida: Compare Fees, Placement, Reviews

 The university has taught me a lot through out my academic journey.

-Tips: I would say that the student body here is known to be pretty diverse and inclusive and you will feel fairly supported in all aspects of your college life here.
+Tips: Student body here is known to be pretty diverse and inclusive and you will feel fairly supported in all aspects of your college life here.
 It is important to note that the competition here is fierce especially in STEM programs so you should be prepared.
 There are a lot of activities, sports, events and seminars to participate in.
 The public transportation is accessible and affordable.
-Overall, I am satisfied with the college, course and the country.
+I am satisfied with the college course and the country.

 K